 The Part D Explanation of Benefits tells you the total amount you, or others on your behalf, have spent on your Part D prescription drugs and the total amount we have paid for each of your Part D prescription drugs during the month.
+The Part D EOB provides more information about the drugs you take, such as increases in price and other drugs with lower cost-sharing that may be available.
+You should consult with your prescriber about these lower cost options.
 Chapter 6 (What you pay for your Part D prescription drugs) gives more information about the Part D Explanation of Benefits and how it can help you keep track of your drug coverage.